Skip to main content

 Permissions design

-The manifest is also where your extension declares what it is allowed to do.
-Extension.js will compile the manifest, but it does not reduce the importance of good permission design.
+The manifest is also where your extension declares what it can do.
+Extension.js compiles the manifest, but you still need good permission design.

 • keep permissions small and intentional